dhairyanadapara/infinite-scoller-example/README.md

 export default App;
 ```

 As you can see we have used the react class component so it will be easy to understand.
-You can use functional component also.
+You can use functional components also.

 ```js
 createObserver = () => {